rate-nl/ISO/readme.md

 # Business Continuity and Disaster Recovery Plan (BCDRP)

-**Aligned with ISO/IEC 27001:2022 and Integrated with Risk Assessment and Treatment Plan**
+**Aligned with ISO  27001:2022 and Integrated with Risk Assessment and Treatment Plan**

 ## **1. Purpose**